TMC the metals company Inc (TMC): A Technical Analysis - News Heater

 TMC’s Market Performance

-TMC’s stock has risen by 7.69% in the past week, with a monthly drop of -3.70% and a quarterly drop of -18.02%.
-The volatility ratio for the week is 5.69% while the volatility levels for the last 30 days are 5.78% for TMC the metals company Inc The simple moving average for the past 20 days is 4.19% for TMC’s stock, with a -15.85% simple moving average for the past 200 days.
+TMC’s stock has risen by 29.34% in the past week, with a monthly rise of 16.18% and a quarterly drop of -14.29%.
+The volatility ratio for the week is 10.54% while the volatility levels for the last 30 days are 6.71% for TMC the metals company Inc The simple moving average for the past 20 days is 24.07% for TMC’s stock, with a -0.15% simple moving average for the past 200 days.

 Analysts’ Opinion of TMC